hwmcc/hwmcc.github.io/2025/index.md

 # HWMCC'25

-This was be the 13th competitive event for hardware model checkers.
+This is the 13th competitive event for hardware model checkers.

 ## Affiliated to [FMCAD'25](https://fmcad.forsyte.at/FMCAD25/)
 ### October 6 - 10, 2025, Menlo Park, California, USA

 ## Format

-This year we will have the following **five tracks**:
+This year we will have the following **four tracks**:

 1. Word-level safety without arrays
 2. Word-level safety with arrays
-3. Word-level liveness (with or without arrays) **(new)**
 4. Bit-level safety
 5. Bit-level liveness **(new)**

 Note that for track 4 we translate the word-level benchmarks from word-level track 1 to [AIGER](https://github.com/arminbiere/aiger) bit-level benchmarks.
 Track 3 will be contingent on benchmark availability.
-Note that bit-level tracks will be in AIGER 1.9 (including reset functions).
+Note that bit-level tracks will be in **AIGER 1.9** (including reset functions).

 ### Certificates

 In the word-level tracks (1 and 2) producing **BTOR2 counterexample (sat) will be mandatory**.
 The BTOR2 counterexamples will be checked with [BtorSim](https://github.com/Boolector/btor2tools/tree/master/src/btorsim).
-As in HWMCC'24, in the **bit-level safety certificates will be mandatory**.
+As in HWMCC'24, **bit-level safety certificates will be mandatory**.
 The bit-level certificates will be checked with [Certifaiger](https://github.com/Froleyks/certifaiger) and counterexamples with [aigsim](https://github.com/arminbiere/aiger).